nmshd/documentation/_docs_integrate/data-model-overview.md

 ##### AttributeAlreadySharedAcceptResponseItem

 An AttributeAlreadySharedAcceptResponseItem can be received as answer to a [ReadAttributeRequestItem]({% link _docs_integrate/request-and-response-introduction.md %}#readattributerequestitem) or [ProposeAttributeRequestItem]({% link _docs_integrate/request-and-response-introduction.md %}#proposeattributerequestitem).
-It is generated if the Recipient of the RequestItem responds to it with an existing Attribute they already shared with the Sender in case the corresponding AttributeForwardingDetails of the own [LocalAttribute](#localattribute) don't have `"DeletedByRecipient"` or `"ToBeDeletedByRecipient"` as `deletionInfo.deletionStatus`.
+It is generated if the Recipient of the RequestItem responds to it with an existing Attribute they already shared with the Sender in case the corresponding AttributeForwardingDetails of the own [LocalAttribute](#localattribute) don't have `"DeletedByRecipient"` as `deletionInfo.deletionStatus`.
+If `"ToBeDeletedByRecipient"` was previously the `deletionInfo.deletionStatus`, the `deletionInfo` will be reset to undefined.
 Instead of creating further AttributeForwardingDetails, the `id` of the already existing shared LocalAttributes is returned.
 Note that the `id` of the own/peer Attribute of the Sender matches the `id` of the corresponding peer/own Attribute of the Recipient.